LLNL/merlin/docs/tutorial/3_hello_world.md

 ## Get Example Files

 Merlin comes with a built-in command `merlin example` to easily get a basic workflow up and running.
-To see a list of all the examples provided with merlin you can run:
+To see a list of all the examples provided with Merlin you can run:

 ```bash
 merlin example list